What To Pack for Travel?

 Mataking Island is a beach in Malaysia and is a great recreational place to visit in the summer and wintertime.
 It’s often visited by students and families.
 You can enjoy the sea, sun, sand, and music.

 Mataking is a small island in the state of Sabah, Malaysia.
-The island is found in the Tunku Abdul Rahman Marine Park, which is a marine park located in the tip of Borneo.
+The island is found in the Tunku Abdul Rahman Marine Park, which is a marine park located at the tip of Borneo.
 The island is the closest point of land to the Philippine island of Palawan.
 The park was named after the first prime minister of Malaysia, Tunku Abdul Rahman, and was declared a protected area in 1974.
 The park has a total area of 1,766 square kilometers.

 • Scuba diving

-The diving in Mataking Island is really good, as the island sits atop a coral reef.
+The diving on Mataking Island is really good, as the island sits atop a coral reef.
 The reef is about 100 meters from the shore, and it is easy to see from the sandy beach.
 As it is close to shore, the water for the reef is generally calm and clear, as it is not subject to the waves that can be found in other areas.
 The coral reef is a fairly easy dive, as it is not a long swim to the reef, and there is very little current.

 Mataking Island, Malaysia, was a nice spot to enjoy the beauty of nature.
 There are a lot of beautiful spots.
 There is a beautiful beach called paradise beach and a nice coral reef that is perfect for underwater scuba diving.
 The reefs are home to a huge complement of marine life, including everything from clownfish and turtles to sea snakes and even the odd manta ray.